guesss2022/fastMBCUI/README.md

 # Fast Multi-Body Coupling for Underwater Interactions

-A fast physical simulation framework for underwater rigid body interactions using preconditioned Method of Fundamental Solutions (MFS) [1].
+This repository contains the example code for the paper Fast Multi-Body Coupling for Underwater Interactions in PG 2025.
+A fast physical simulation framework for underwater rigid body interactions using preconditioned Method of Fundamental Solutions (MFS) inspired by [1].

 ## Requirements